Birth Options In Newcastle and the Lower Hunter

 Maitland Hospital

+Maitland hospital is also a public hospital.
 Information about birthing options at Maitland is quite similar to that at the JHH.

-Midwifery care at local health clinics, shared care with Your GP, specialist care under medical obstetric teams (for complicated pregnancies) and using a private obstetrician are all options for care.
+Midwifery care at local health clinics, shared care with your GP, specialist care under medical obstetric teams (for complicated pregnancies) and using a private obstetrician are all options for care.

 Accessing care through the Midwifery Group Practice is the most likely to see you having a known midwife at your birth.